cocallag/oxsalt/pages/checking.rst

 If there is a lot of salt or a lot of sodium in one particular food this may take you over the recommended daily salt intake of less than 6 grams per day.
 You can easily convert sodium to salt to convert sodium to salt by multiplying by 2.5.
 If a food contains 1 gram of sodium then it contains 2.5 grams of salt.

-Remember:
+.. topic:: Remember

    1 g of sodium = 2.5 g of salt

 Understanding food labels
 ~~~~~~~~~~~~~~~~~~~~~~~~~~